xflr6/graphviz/docs/manual.rst

 The only dependency is a working installation of Graphviz (`download page`_).

-After installing Graphiz, make sure that its ``bin/`` subdirectory containing the layout commands for rendering graph descriptions (``dot``, ``circo``, ``neato``, etc.) is on your systems' path: On the command-line, ``dot -V`` should print the version of your Graphiz installation.
+After installing Graphviz, make sure that its ``bin/`` subdirectory containing the layout commands for rendering graph descriptions (``dot``, ``circo``, ``neato``, etc.) is on your systems' path: On the command-line, ``dot -V`` should print the version of your Graphiz installation.